wellcaffeinated/yt-subtitle-explorer/README.md

 **SECURITY NOTE**: if your system ever becomes comprimised, or you suspect it may be comprimised, the above URLs will allow you to *change your client secret* and invalidate API keys.
 This is the first thing you should do if you think someone has hacked your system.

+## Admin Panel

+Simply visit `/admin` in your web browser to login to the admin panel.

 ## Email Notifications

 After you have finished installing the app, you can set up email notifications to be sent when you get a new submission.
 To do this, visit the admin panel and click on the "settings" tab.